LucaLius/fife-cup-matches-calculator/README.md

 then, your browser should be openin the generator page.
 Put your files with matches result inside src/input-files/team-files directory (delete all the previous content).
+You'll need to update paths in src/config/variables.config.ts with your actual directories locations.
 Fill the inputs and it will generate the files under src/output-files/team-files directory.